Franck Kessié: 2021–22: Scudetto winner and departure

-On 12 September 2021 against Lazio, Kessié won a penalty kick but failed to convert it; Milan still managed to win the match 2–0.
+On 12 September 2021, Kessié won a penalty kick against Lazio but failed to convert it; Milan still managed to win the match 2–0.
 On 28 September, in a UEFA Champions League match against Atlético Madrid, as Milan was leading by 1–0, Kessié was sent off in the 29th minute, his side eventually lost 1–2.
 On 31 October against Roma, he converted a penalty kick to score the second and seal a 2–1 victory for Milan.
 On 7 November, while playing against Inter he fouled Hakan Çalhanoğlu in the penalty box, causing a penalty kick which the latter scored in a 1–1 draw.

 On 4 December, Kessié scored the first goal against Salernitana in an eventual 2–0 win.
 On 22 December, Kessié scored a brace against Empoli, reaching 14 Serie A goals during the 2021 calendar year; the last AC Milan midfielder to score so much in a single calendar year was Kaká in 2008.

 On 22 May 2022, Kessié scored the third goal in a 3–0 rout against Sassuolo, sealing the Scudetto title for the club; after the goal, Kessié went to Milan fans at the Mapei Stadium and did his trademark salute, it was Kessié's last match and goal with Milan, as he announced his departure a few days later and thanked the fans.

 Barcelona

-On 4 July 2022, Barcelona announced that they had reached an agreement with Kessié after his contract expires with AC Milan and on 6 July, he signed a four-year deal until 30 June 2026, and his buy out was set at €500m.
+On 4 July 2022, Barcelona announced that they had reached an agreement with Kessié after his contract expired with AC Milan and on 6 July, he signed a four-year deal until 30 June 2026, and his buy out was set at €500m.

 On 13 August 2022, he made his debut for the club, as a substitute to Pedri, in a 0–0 draw against Rayo Vallecano in the league.
 On 19 March 2023, Kessié scored the winning goal against Real Madrid in El Clasico, his first for the club, hitting home Alejandro Balde's cutback in the 92nd minute to make it 2–1 for the Blaugrana.
 Kessié's strike was the 3,000th goal scored by Barcelona at the Camp Nou in La Liga.